bk-anupam/LLM_agents/RAG_BOT/README.md

-# RAG_BOT: Telegram RAG Agent for Spiritual Documents
+# RAG_BOT: Telegram RAG Agent to answer spiritual questions

 This project implements a Telegram bot powered by a Retrieval-Augmented Generation (RAG) agent built with Langchain and LangGraph.
 The agent is designed to answer questions based on a collection of spiritual documents stored in a ChromaDB vector store.